Plants that form the Artemisia genus can be hardy annuals, hardy perennials or half-hardy perennials.

 Leaves are usually grey or green and often feathery in nature.
 Flowers are inconspicuous and usually pale yellow or pale green.

-Artemisia can grow from 30 cm to 2 metres in height; they can therefore be used as positional plants in a border, where they can contrast nicely with flowers from other species.
+Artemisia can grow from 30 cm to 2 metres in height (one to seven feet); they can therefore be used as positional plants in a border, where they can contrast nicely with flowers from other species.

 Artemisia absinthium by The Weed One.